stwgabriel/stwgabriel/README.md

 # Hello <a href="https://stwgabriel.com" aria-label="gabriel portfolio">Gabe</a> here

 ## About Me 🧑‍💻
-Passionate about technology and user experience, and since 2019, I have been dedicated to creating innovative, user-centered, and impactful solutions.
+Passionate about technology and user experience.
+Since 2019, I have been dedicated to creating innovative, user-centered, and impactful solutions.
 By leveraging my skills as a Full Stack Developer and UI Designer, I aim to contribute to challenging projects and explore the full potential of technology to achieve exceptional results.

 Next, Node, Typescript, Sass, Git, UI Design, Figma and much more tech stuff.